Carbon levy repeal

 Alberta’s tax advantage is an estimate of the total additional provincial taxes and carbon charges that individuals and businesses would pay if Alberta had the same tax system and carbon charges as other provinces.

-If Alberta had the same taxes and carbon charges as any other province, Albertans and Alberta businesses would pay at least $11.2 billion more in total taxes in 2018-19.
+As of March 9, 2018, if Alberta had the same taxes and carbon charges as any other province, Albertans and Alberta businesses would have paid at least $11.2 billion more in total taxes in 2018-19.

 Alberta tax advantage chart